uber-node/zero-config/README.md

 (e.g. turning off caching).
  - Put your secrets in a `secrets.json` so that they are easier to manage safely.
 Ideally never commit these files to your source control repository.
+This is why we keep secrets in a folder that is easy to symlink
+ - If you must have development secrets in source control for developer convenience then try to scrub them from builds of your projects.
+We call these `secrets-ENV.json` to make that easy.

 ## Contributors